sim590/lain-wiki/alsa.md

 `togglechannel` | Toggle channel | string | `nil`
 `settings` | User settings | function | empty function

 `cmd` is useful if you need to pass additional arguments to amixer.
-For instance, users with multiple sound cards may define `cmd = "amixer -c X"` in order to set amixer with card `X`.
+For instance, you may want to define `cmd = "amixer -c X"` in order to set amixer with card `X`.

 `settings` can use the following variables: